Ed Roman: Point shaving scandal

 The next season, junior Roman and teammate Ed Warner were named co-captains for the Beavers and were poised to defend their championship titles.
-However, on February 18, 1951, New York City District Attorney Frank Hogan arrested seven Beavers for shaving points in three games during the championship season - including Ed Roman.
+However, on February 18, 1951, New York City District Attorney Frank Hogan arrested seven Beavers for shaving points in three games during the championship season, including Ed Roman.
 Roman was sentenced to six months in prison but received a suspended sentence.

 For his involvement in fixing games, Ed Roman was banned for life from the National Basketball Association.
 The City College of New York would deemphasize athletics as a result of the scandal.

+Professional playing career

+Roman played in the Eastern Professional Basketball League (EPBL) for the Scranton Miners, Baltimore Bullets and Williamsport Billies.
+He won an EPBL championship with the Miners in 1957.
+Roman was selected to the All-EPBL First Team in 1956 and 1957 and Second Team in 1955 and 1959.
+He served as head coach of the Billies during the 1960–61 season and accumulated an 11–16 record.

 Later life

 After two years in the Army, Roman finished his studies (ultimately receiving a doctorate at New York University) and worked in the city public school system in Queens as a teacher of physical education and, after the mid-1970s, as a psychological consultant.
 He had three children: Mark, Joanne and Tammy.
 Ed Roman died on March 1, 1988, of leukemia.